top of page

 It’s the bridge between intent and revenue.
 The smoother it is, the more money you make.

-Your cart and checkout page is the final stage of your online shop—where customers confirm their order, enter payment, and finalise the purchase.
+The cart and checkout page is the final stage of your online shop — where customers review their order, enter payment details, and complete the purchase.

 • Payment fields